-The tax rate used to estimate ad valorem taxes is the basic statewide tax rate of 1% established under Proposition 13 plus an additional rate component of 0.2263%, which is a composite rate derived from dividing taxes paid to local jurisdictions by the total assessed value of property in all voter approved local assessment districts (as allowed under Proposition 13).
-The increase in rates from 2009 to 2012 represents the historical increase in local tax rates.
+The tax rate used to estimate ad valorem taxes is the basic statewide tax rate of 1% established under Proposition 13 plus an additional rate component of 0.243%, which is a composite rate derived from dividing taxes paid to local jurisdictions by the total assessed value of property in all voter approved local assessment districts (as allowed under Proposition 13).
+The escalation in rates from 2009 to 2012 represents the average historical rate of increase in local tax rates over the most recent five year period.
 Tax expense for TY 2012 is comprised of the second installment payment from fiscal year 2011 plus the first installment payment for fiscal year 2012.